gregorywmorris/MedicAIBackEnd/README.md

 1. git clone or download zip
-2. navigate to root directory
+2. navigate to the root directory
-3. create .env file in root directory
+3. create .env file in the root directory
 4. Add the following to the .env file:
 5. PORT=8000
 6. DATABASE=enterYourMongoDBStringWithUsernameAndPassword